 <my-cmp [title]="name" (titleChange)="name=$event">

-• Creates a local variable movieplayer that provides access to the video element instance in data-binding and event-binding expressions in the current template.
+element instance in data-binding and event-binding expressions in the current template.

 <video #movieplayer …></video>